Lawn Care – Late Spring Application

 Here are some things to remember:

-- Maintain at least a 3” mowing height, and do not use a weed-eater along the edges of your lawn since this will most often ‘scalp’ the grass and allow crabgrass to grow.
+- Also, please do not use a weed-eater along the edges of your lawn since this will most often ‘scalp’ the grass down the thatch and allow crabgrass and other weeds to grow.

 - If you have thin or bare areas in your lawn, consider seeding these area (or Green Giant can do an Aeration with Over-Seeding for you).
 Dense turf is needed to get the full benefits of our weed control services.